zensurance/Azurechatent-branch/src/app/change-log/update.md

 ## 📂 Chat with file

+- Users can utilize this functionality to upload files through the portal and engage in chat discussions related to the content of those files.
+Files uploaded via this feature are visible only to the original uploader.

-- In the chat with file feature, you can now see citations within the responses.
+- You can now see citations within the responses.
 Simply click on the citation to access the related context.

 - You can now upload files to existing chats, allowing you to chat with multiple files simultaneously.

+## 🏢 Chat with Enterprise Data

+- The chat with enterprise data feature allows users to chat with pre-provisioned data using the Retrieval Augmented Generation pattern.
+As ScoopGPT is trained, the experience will allow users to ask questions about benefits, internal policies, and other HJF specific information.

+- You can now see citations within the responses.
+Simply click on the citation to access the related context.

 [//]: # (## 🎙️ Speech)